FREE delivery in the contiguous US!

 Soil

-2 — Consider What’s Available at Your Grocery Store
+2. Consider What’s Available at Your Grocery Store

-3 — Pick Vegetables for Preserving
+3. Pick Vegetables for Preserving

-Consider Your Local Weather
+4. Consider Your Local Climate

-The USDA Plant Hardiness Zone Map is one of the most helpful tools gardeners can use to select their crops.
+Before you plant anything, you need to know if the veggies you want grow well in your region and climate.
+The USDA Plant Hardiness Zone Map is a helpful tool for gardeners.
 The USDA classifies plants by the coldest temperature they can withstand.
-The map divides the USA into 11 separate regions based on the average annual minimum winter temperature.
-However, this map isn’t perfect.
-Sunlight, wind conditions, and soil types and structure can all affect a plant’s growth and survival.
+The map divides the U.S. into 11 separate regions based on the average annual minimum winter temperature.
+Just remember that this map isn’t foolproof.
+Sunlight, wind conditions, and soil types can all affect a plant’s growth and survival.

 Vegetables That Grow Well in Fall